dataenthu11/Amazon_Sales_Ananlysis/README.md

 Series appear to have trend stationary use to investigate seasonality
 ****Forecast with various methods 1.Seasonal Naive 2.ETS 3.ARIMA Comparing****
 Seasonal Naive produced a SD of 7655 extremely high,however ACF lies in range.
-Residual sd: 7655 in Snaive method ACF lies in range
+Residual sd: 7655 in Snaive method ACF has few outliers

 ![ACF- Snaive](https://github.com/user-attachments/assets/375ed7ca-1c4b-4a52-b5e7-0ce49186a2b9)

 ETS method produced a SD of 4308,however ACF lies in range.